ruleGreen/KddRES/README.md

 - data_zh_hant: Cantonese version
 ## Data
 We introduce the concept of secondary slots to better record fine-grained slots’ information.
 A secondary slot refers to a slot that containing more detailed information.
 For example, when a user wants to know about a restaurant’s dishes, task-oriented dialogue system can not only tell the name of the dishes, but also the price of the dishes.
 User can also specifically ask about the price of a certain dish.
 Dishes and Dishes-price are the secondary slots in this scenario.

+All secondary slots and their primary slots in KddRES(translated into English):
 ![image](https://github.com/ruleGreen/KddRES/blob/master/secondary_slot.png)

 Data statistics: